 - This chart shows the total number of not at-fault minor injury claims reported by reporting quarter.
 In addition, any finalised not at-fault claims with an unknown severity status are assumed to be not at-fault minor, and are also included in the chart above.
 These finalised unknown severity cohort accounts for around 50-100 claims per quarter - It should be noted that there is a delay of up to around three months between a claim being reported to an insurer, and the claim being assessed as 'minor'.
 This chart illustrates the quarter a claim was determined as not at-fault minor, rather than reported to the insurer - Not at-fault minor claim numbers include claims assessed as 'minor', and fault status determined as 'not at-fault'.
 In addition, minor claims with fault status 'yet to be determined' are included in this chart, as a large proportion have historically been determined as not at-fault claims - In earlier reporting quarters, a relatively low volume of claims reported between December 2017 and March 2018 quarter were classified as not at-fault minor.
-This is due to the scheme taking six months to stabilise after commencement, as well as insurers developing processes to complete the minor injury assessment - On average there appears to be between 1,200 to 1,500 not at-fault minor injury claims reported per quarter
+This is due to the scheme taking six months to stabilise after commencement, as well as insurers developing processes to complete the minor injury assessment - In 2020Q2, we observe a slight drop in claims reported to 1,100 claims due to the first COVID-19 lockdown in NSW.
+Whilst subsequent quarters have appeared to return to pre-COVID-19 levels, a significant reduction in claims reported is observed in 2021Q4, which sits at 700 claims.
+This is likely a delayed effect of the second COVID-19 lockdown in 2021Q3 which was longer and more severe than the lockdown in 2020Q2 - On average, excluding reporting quarters 2020Q2 and 2021Q4, there appears to be between 1,200 to 1,500 not at-fault minor injury claims reported per quarter